UCFS Europe Company

 - being open and timely with HMRC about the management compliance

 - raising material issues, uncertainties and/or irregularities with HMRC as they arise

-- promptly providing responding to HMRC question and queries
+- promptly responding to HMRC questions and queries

 - maintaining clear accountabilities up to and including the Board for the management of tax